 Engineered Hardwood Floors may be installed over any structurally sound sub-floor that is flat, clean and dry on all grade levels.
 All sub-floors should be:

-CLEAN - Sub-floor must be clean and free of dirt, curing compounds, drywall mud, wax, paint, oil, sealers, adhesives and other debris.
+Clean: Subfloor must be clean and free of dirt, curing compounds, drywall mud, wax, paint, oil, sealers, adhesives and other debris.
 These may be removed mechanically.
-Do not install over chemically cleaned substrates.
+Do not install glued down floors over chemically cleaned substrates.

-FLAT - Within 3/16" in 10' radius (5 mm in 3 m) and/or 1/8" in 6' radius (3 mm in 2 m).
+Flat: Subfloor must be flat within 3/16" in 10' radius (5 mm in 3 m) and/or 1/8" in 6' radius (3 mm in 2 m).
 Sand high areas or joints.
-Fill low areas with a high compressive strength (min.3000 psi) Portland base compound.
+Fill low areas with a high compressive strength (min.
+3,000 psi) portland based compound.

-DRY - Wood floor moisture should be evaluated using the guidance supplied above under the heading "Acclimation".
-Concrete subfloors must be cured for a minimum of 30 days.
-The moisture content of a concrete subfloor should be tested using a Calcium Chloride test (ASTM-F-1869 or ASTM F-710) and show no greater than 3 pounds per 1000 square feet in 24 hours or in accordance with ASTM F2170 latest version RH in-situ probe.
-Test results must be recorded on page 7 of these instructions and left as a permanent record of testing with the homeowner.
+Dry: Wood floor moisture should be evaluated using the guidance supplied above under the heading Job Site Conditions.
+Concrete subfloors must be cured for a minimum of 60 days.
+The moisture content of a concrete subfloor should be tested using a Calcium Chloride test (ASTM F1869 or ASTM F710) and show no greater than 3 pounds per 1,000 square feet in 24 hours or <75% RH with an in situ probe (ASTM F2170).
+Test results must be recorded on page 12 of these instructions and left as a permanent record of testing with the homeowner.
 If moisture levels exceed these limits, DO NOT INSTALL the flooring until appropriate corrections are made.